The Importance of Prepping Before Painting for Long-Lasting Results

 Pre-Painted Surfaces

-Even pre-painted surfaces usually benefit from a primer, especially if you're painting a lighter color over a darker one.
-A primer helps prevent the underlying color from bleeding through and provides better coverage in fewer coats.
-For the best results, lightly sand the surface to rough it up, then apply a coat of primer in a similar shade to your new paint color.
+Even surfaces that have already been painted often benefit from primer—especially if you’re covering a darker color with a lighter one.
+Primer prevents old colors from bleeding through and allows for better coverage in fewer coats.
+For best results, lightly sand the surface to rough it up, then apply a primer shade similar to your new paint color.

-Caulking is one of the most important steps in surface preparation before painting.
-Caulk seals gaps, cracks, and seams where air and moisture can enter.
-Without caulking, your paint job won’t last nearly as long.
+Caulking is one of the most important prep steps before painting.
+Caulk seals gaps and cracks where air and moisture can sneak in.
+Without it, your paint job is more likely to fail prematurely.

 Mask Windows and Doors

-Use painter’s tape, masking tape or plastic sheeting to shield windows, doors and any glass surfaces from paint.
-Apply tape carefully along the edges, sealing the glass completely.
-Remove the tape once the paint is dry to avoid pulling off fresh paint when you peel it away.
+Use painter’s tape or plastic sheeting to cover glass surfaces, windows, and doors.
+Apply tape carefully along edges, sealing completely.
+Remove it once paint is dry to avoid peeling fresh paint.

 Shield Baseboards and Trims